core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

   and subscriptions are matched by a Broker and publications are delivered by the Broker to subscribed receivers.

-CoAP pub/sub service:
-: A group of REST resources, as defined in this document, which together implement the required features of this specification.

 CoAP pub/sub Broker:
 : A server node capable of receiving messages (publications) from and sending messages to other nodes, and able to match subscriptions and publications